Precision Medicine, A Giant Step In Efficacy Against Cancer

 In recent years, innovation in cancer research has made great strides in Latin America.
 Precision therapies – which can be applied to a wide range of diseases – help to understand tumor cells and understand how the genetic code of cancer is made up, its size, how it grows and behaves, and its mutations.

-Progress regarding lung cancer is of particular relevance: Janssen, a Johnson & Johnson pharmacist, has achieved in the United States the approval under supervision of the first bispecific antibody to treat this disease – developed with precision medicine – which the company also seeks to implant in Latin America.
+Progress in lung cancer is of special relevance: Janssen, a Johnson & Johnson pharmacist, has achieved in the United States the approval under supervision of the first bispecific antibody to treat this disease – developed with precision medicine -, which the company is also seeking to implant in Latin America.

 As an example, Gidekel specifies how, in a scenario with two equal patients, males, of the same age, who both live in the same city and with tumors with exactly the same microscopic characteristics, one tumor will evolve in one way and the other in another. .

-“This is what precision medicine is for, to identify which are the molecular characteristics of each of these two tumors and then be able to offer them a different treatment,” he adds.
+“This is what precision medicine is for, to identify what are the molecular characteristics of each of these two tumors and then be able to offer them a different treatment,” he adds.

 LUNG CANCER PARADIGM